 Ashley Nowak is a full-time officer with the Alaska Air National Guard and holds a master degree in International Relations and will complete a second in Outdoor & Environmental Education (APU) in the spring of 2015.
 She was an Assistant Professor at the U.S. Military Academy in West Point, NY and a Headmaster for a Challenger Schools in Utah.

 Steve Rubinstein is a parent of two girls who are home-schooled.
 He is the Director of Alaska Pacific University’s Graduate Program in Outdoor and Environmental Education.
 He received his M.S. in Experiential Education from Minnesota State University, a B.S. in Psychology from Guilford College and a Certificate of Outdoor Leadership from Seljord Folk College.
 Steve has extensive experience in the field teaching and directing programs since 1987, including his work as Faculty and Founding Program Director in Outdoor Education at MT Hood Community College in Oregon, Program Director at Northwest Earth Institute and Education Coordinator & Asst.
 Director at North West Service Academy- AmeriCorps.

 Mike Shea is an award-winning teacher in the MSBSD.
 He and his wife, Kristi, also a MSBSD teacher have two children attending MSBSD schools.

 Rene Dervaes is a high school JROTC instructor for the Anchorage School District.
 He is veteran of both the U.S. Army and U.S. Marine Corps, respectively.
-He is resident of Palmer, where he and his wife of 24 years are raising three wonderful children.
+He is resident of Palmer, where he and his wife are raising three wonderful children.
 His personal interests include mountain biking, hiking, and writing music.